 Informal food businesses are largely run by local residents (South African or foreign) and serve the local community.
 Most (55%), typically the spaza owners, live on site.
 Another 31% live within walking distance and just 15% come in from another part of the city.
-These figures provide further confirmation of the locality-based nature of informal food retail.
-The "localness" of informal food retail generates a form of community embeddedness that means that the stores need to be responsive to local needs and purchasing capacities in order to survive (Cooke 2012).
+These figures provide further confirmation of the locality-based nature of informal food retail generates a form of community embeddedness that means that the stores need to be responsive to local needs and purchasing capacities in order to survive (Cooke 2012).